MIND, PSYCHE, SPIRIT

 Exposing the illogic of dualistic religions need not result in the monistic philosophy of material realism.
 As we have seen, an alternative monism is available.
 In view of the way that quantum physics has demolished material realism, monistic idealism may be the only viable monistic philosophy of reality.
 The other option is to give up on metaphysics entirely, which for a whlle was the direction in philosophy.
 The trend now seems to be reversing.

 Now we must face the crucial question: Is science compatible with monistic idealism?
 If not, we must abandon metaphysics when doing science, adding to the looming crisis of faith.
 If yes, we must reformulate science in accordance with the demands of philosophy.
-In this book, we argue that monistic idealism is not only compatible with quantum physics but even essential to its interpretation.
+I argue that monistic idealism is not only compatible with quantum physics but even essential to its interpretation.
 The paradoxes of the new physics disappear when we examine them from the point of view of monistic idealism.
 Furthermore, quantum physics combined with monistic idealism gives us a powerful paradigm with which we can resolve some of the paradoxes of mysticism, such as the question of transcendence and plurality.
-Our work points toward the beginnings of an idealist science and the revitalisation of religions.
+This points toward the beginnings of both an idealist science and the revitalisation of religions.

 Amit Goswami is a professor of theoretical quantum physics.
-Apart from writing a university textbook and many scientific papers on the subject, he is the author of 8 books exploring its paradigm-shifting implications for spirituality, evolution, psychology, health & activism.
-This article was extrcted from his classic work, The Self-Aware Universe.
+He is the author of many scientific papers and of 8 books exploring its implications.
+This article was extrcted from The Self-Aware Universe.